 See the Shared File System service support page for more information.

 Graphics processing units (GPUs) are available at some sites for special workloads.
 Access to GPUs are available by arrangement with the particular site.
 Please file a request with our helpdesk if you are interested.

 Standard Nectar flavors provide up to 64GB RAM with the m1.xxlarge flavor.
 Some Nectar sites can provide Virtual Machine flavors that exceed this, generally by arrangement with the site.

-University of Melbourne and TPAC can provide VMs with up to 256GB RAM.
+- University of Melbourne, TPAC and Auckland can provide VMs with up to 256GB RAM.

 Due to Microsoft licensing requirements, access to Windows for Virtual Machines is by arrangement with the particular site.
 Please file a request with our helpdesk if you’re interested.

 Some sites do not support the Volume Storage backup service.
 Please contact our helpdesk if you’d like to discuss backup arrangements for Volume Storage at sites where the Volume Storage backup service is not available.